orYoffe/auto-test/README.md

 ### Troubleshooting TypeScript Errors

 When running validation, you might see TypeScript errors in the mock files and tests.
-These are expected and won't affect the actual functionality of auto-test.
-The errors occur because:
+These are expected and won't affect the actual functionality of test-gen. The errors occur because:

 1. Mock files use Jest functions that require type definitions
 2. Some test files use advanced mocking techniques